tohenk/node-dpfb/README.md

 #### Building for 32-bit Windows Platform

 ```
-npm run build:win32
+npm run build:32
-npm run make:win32
+npm run make:32
 ```

-The package then can be found in the `app/out/Digital Persona Fingerprint Bridge-win32-ia32` directory along with its executable `Digital Persona Fingerprint Bridge.exe`.
+The package then can be found in the `app/out/make` folder.

 #### Building for 64-bit Windows Platform

 ```
-npm run build:win64
+npm run build:64
-npm run make:win64
+npm run make:64
 ```

-The package then can be found in the `app/out/Digital Persona Fingerprint Bridge-win32-x64` directory along with its executable `Digital Persona Fingerprint Bridge.exe`.
+The package then can be found in the `app/out/make` folder.

 ### Running FP BRIDGE

 Directly execute `Digital Persona Fingerprint Bridge.exe` from distribution package or issue `npm start` if using source or when developing.
-When using `npm start` make sure to build the binding correctly according to the running operating system, either issue `npm run build:win32` or `npm run build:win64`.
+When using `npm start` make sure to build the binding correctly according to the running operating system, either issue `npm run build:32` or `npm run build:64`.

 ## Live Demo